🎓 Program Overview

 - TypeScript API client generation from the ASP.NET Core OpenAPI spec using openapi-typescript

-- Authentication with NextAuth.js v5: integrating with ASP.NET Core Identity JWT tokens and cookie authentication
+- Authentication with NextAuth.js v5: integrating with ASP.NET Core Identity JWT tokens and cookie auth

 - TanStack Query: data fetching, caching, and optimistic updates against the ASP.NET Core API